bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Roles
 ^^^^^

-An Ansible role is a list of task to do to achieve a purpose.
+An Ansible role is a list of tasks to do to achieve a purpose.
 For example, there will be a role called dhcp_server, that contains task to install, configure and start the dhcp server.

 In **BlueBanquise**, default path is /etc/ansible/roles.